fingerskier/nodeticket/FX.md

 ## API

-Nodeticket provides a RESTful API compatible with osTicket's API, plus additional endpoints.
+Nodeticket provides a RESTful API with endpoints for all system functionality.

 ### Ticket API